53rd Street Library: Winnie the Pooh dolls

-In the 1940s Pooh author A. A. Milne donated the dolls to the American publisher E. P. Dutton.
-The dolls were then donated to the library in 1988.
+In 1947, Winnie-the-Pooh author A. A. Milne donated his original Winnie the Pooh dolls to American publisher E. P. Dutton.
+The dolls were then donated to the library in 1987, where they were housed in a glass case.
+Milne's son, bookseller Christopher Milne, had allowed E. P. Dutton's donation on the condition that the dolls be displayed publicly.

 In 1998 British Member of Parliament Gwyneth Dunwoody urged that the dolls be returned to the British Parliament.

-Mayor Rudolph W. Giuliani came to their defense.
-The mayor, after the visiting the library, and holding the bear with a group of children proclaimed in a "leaked" conversation that the bear told him "I want everyone in Britain and America to know that we're very, very happy here in New York City" and that it had also lauded the city's drop in crime and thought New York "capital of the world."
+Mayor Rudy Giuliani came to their defense.
+The mayor, after visiting the library, and holding the bear with a group of children proclaimed in a "leaked" conversation that the bear told him "I want everyone in Britain and America to know that we're very, very happy here in New York City" and that it had also lauded the city's drop in crime and thought New York "capital of the world."
 Congresswoman Nita M. Lowey said "The Brits have their head in a honey jar if they think they are taking Pooh out of New York City."
-Mike McCurry, spokesman for Bill Clinton said "As the President indicated to some of us, the notion that the United States would lose Winnie is utterly unbearable."
+Mike McCurry, spokesman for US president Bill Clinton, said: "As the President indicated to some of us, the notion that the United States would lose Winnie is utterly unbearable."

-According to the New York Public Library's web site, the dolls were relocated to "grand new quarters in the History and Social Science Library" at the Main Branch, where they were shown in the Children’s Room.
+According to the New York Public Library's web site, the dolls were relocated to "grand new quarters in the History and Social Science Library" at the Main Branch, where they were shown in the Children's Room.